jamesadhitthana/TunaForecaster/README.md

 ### Making Predictions with Orange

 From existing data, we can make a prediction model for predicting the existence of tuna.
 We can use Orange software to make the predictive model.
 First, we do a test and score to see the accuracy of the predictive model that we will make.
 As explained earlier, the method that we use to create a predictive model is SVM.
+Orange use (Nu-SVC)[https://docs.biolab.si/2/reference/rst/Orange.classification.svm.html] type for its SVM model.
 Model is trained with the following parameters:
 * Kernel: RBF
 * Cost: 1
 * Gamma: 0.03